Amid Confusion About Reopening, An Expert Explains How To Assess COVID-19 Risk

 On the risk of transmission from the outdoor Black Lives Matter protests

 When it first occurred and we were watching it on our televisions, or being part of the protests themselves, it was clear that we were seeing all these people together for what had just been several months of hardly anyone together.
-And so the challenge of, would this virus be transmitted in that environment, was surely front and center for everyone in public health.
+And so the challenge of would this virus be transmitted in that environment was surely front and center for everyone in public health.
 Now, when we looked at that, we realized that it was outdoors largely, which in that case, the virus dissipates quite quickly into the air.
-If there's any air movements around, it literally blows the cloud away, and in a sense, disintegrates it.
+If there's any air movements around, it literally blows the cloud away and, in a sense, disintegrates it.
 And so that would mean a lot less exposure to someone breathing the air near someone else who might be infected.

 On the other hand, there were risk factors that we were concerned about, such as people who were exposed to tear gas and smoke that were coughing substantially.
 People yelling, shouting, whether they had a mask on or not, which we know can aerosolize the virus, getting it in terms of the air coming out of that voice.
 And then on top of that, we had individuals who were arrested, put in holding vehicles, sometimes for several hours before they were transported to the local jails, and they are then processed and put in a jail cell overnight.
 All of that would have likely increased cases.
 But as I said, we just haven't seen it yet.
 I think we're probably one to two weeks away from having more definitive answers, whether there was really an increase or not.
 And I think right now we are hopeful that we won't see a big increase in many of the cities that experienced these large crowds coming together.